 A typical day starts at 7:15am and campers go to bed between 9-10pm.
 Counselors have a rotating schedule for time off and a day off each week.
 When you are on campus, you are on-duty and prepared to work.

 We have endless staff support and training to help you be a successful General Counselor.
 A week prior to the campers arriving, we have an All-Staff Orientation at camp led by child development experts and our senior staff.
-During the summer you have the support of a Group Leader, Assistant Group Leader, Head Counselor, Assistant Head Counselor and our Owners and Directors, Mitch and Stephanie Reiter.
+During the summer you have the support of a Group Leader, Assistant Group Leader, Head Counselor, Assistant Head Counselor and our Owner & Director, Mitch Reiter.